aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Add an event listener to handle an `onClick` event.
 - In the event listener, [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) a `DEL_WOMBAT` action to the store to delete the wombat based on its name.
 - **Important!** Make sure that:
-  1. You can refer to the `dispatch` function from the `Wombats.jsx` file.
+  1. You can refer to the `dispatch` function from the `Wombat.jsx` file.
   2. Ensure that the `DEL_WOMBAT` action works from Redux DevTools before making it work through your code.
   3. The correct action is being dispatched from your code on the click event.
 You could use a function to *produce* an action: these are called *action creators*.